Distance: 44 miles out and back

 Elevation gain: 2083 ft

 This may be the prettiest wooded ride, mile for mile, in California.
 And it has the selling point of starting and ending in downtown Mendocino, one of my favorite places.
-It climbs and descents up and over a summit among simply perfect piney woods, passes a classic country store, descends gradually along the Navarro River and its stunning raparian redwoods, and ends with a pretty but trafficky leg on Hwy 1 that’s thick with lovely, charming inns and one State Park to stop and explore.
+It climbs and descents up and over a summit among simply perfect piney woods, passes a classic country store, descends gradually along the Navarro River and its stunning riparian redwoods, and ends with a pretty but trafficky leg on Hwy 1 that’s thick with lovely, charming inns and one State Park to stop and explore.
 The road surface is glass, except on Flynn Creek Road, where it’s OK to poor.
 It rides equally well in both directions—see Which Way to Go? below for the comparative virtues of the two routes.
 I’ve arbitrarily picked the clockwise route to describe.
 It’s a bit harder than Mapmyride’s elevation total would suggest—I clocked 3300 ft of gain on my last ride—but it’s never steeper than moderate.